Fresh-faced London gears up for Fashion week

 Wilkins, said she was really excited about young designers Fyodor Golan, who won the Fashion Fringe prize last year.

 "They make the most beautiful, incredibly intricate and well thought out pieces.
-They are incredibly well realized."
+They are incredibly well realised."

 London Fashion Week will take over the baton from New York, where a sumptuous display of rich brocades, lace and velvet inspired by Hollywood period film "The Artist" and British TV drama "Downton Abbey" were on show.